elhaj101/project2/README.md

 To do list :

-- download 24 pictures for reward system
+- download 24 pictures for reward system (done)
-- make sure the 24 pictures are compressed and scaled
+- make sure the 24 pictures are compressed and scaled (done)
-- come up with 24 quotes for reward system , mention name of user
+- come up with 24 quotes for reward system , mention name of user (done)
-- edit javascript to include name of user submitted in form in the quotes in next page
+- edit javascript to include name of user submitted in form in the quotes in next page (done)
 - style the close button in the cards.
 - increase font-size of quotes.
 - check if you need an about us page.